ProThoughtDesign/Dicetrix/README.md

 # Dicetrix

 A revolutionary gravity-matching puzzle game that combines Tetris-style piece mechanics with dice-based matching and groundbreaking individual die collision physics.
-Built for Reddit using Phaser.js and the Devvit platform, featuring a comprehensive audio system with algorithmic musical compositions and professional sound effects management for immersive gameplay.
+Built for Reddit using Phaser.js and the Devvit platform.

-## 🎮 Game Overview
+## 🎮 What is Dicetrix?

-**Dicetrix** is a complete, fully-playable puzzle game that takes the familiar concept of falling pieces and revolutionizes it with individual die physics.
+**Dicetrix** is a complete puzzle game that revolutionizes the falling-piece genre with **individual die physics**.
 Unlike traditional Tetris where entire pieces lock as units, each die in a multi-die piece can collide and lock independently, creating dynamic piece fragmentation that adds unprecedented strategic depth.

+**Core Gameplay**: Multi-die pieces (containing 1-4 dice each) fall down an 8×16 grid.
+Players control these pieces using keyboard, touch, or on-screen controls.
+The revolutionary twist is that when some dice in a piece hit obstacles and lock to the grid, the remaining dice continue falling as a smaller active piece.
+Players create matches by connecting 3+ adjacent dice with the same number to clear them and score points.

 **Key Features:**
-- 🧩 **8 Piece Types**: Single die, Line2-4, L3-4, Square, T-shape containing 1-4 dice each
+- 🧩 **8 Piece Types**: Single die, Line2-4, L3-4, Square, T-shape
-- 🎲 **5 Difficulty Modes**: Easy (d4-d6) to Expert (d4-d20) with varying fall speeds and dice complexity
+- 🎲 **5 Difficulty Modes**: Easy (d4-d6) to Expert (d4-d20) with varying fall speeds
 - ⚡ **Individual Die Physics**: Revolutionary collision system where pieces dynamically break apart
-- 🎵 **Algorithmic Music**: Procedurally generated compositions for each game mode
+- 🎵 **Hybrid Audio System**: Algorithmic music generation with comprehensive sound effects
 - 📱 **Cross-Platform**: Responsive design supporting keyboard, touch, and on-screen controls
-- 🔊 **Professional Audio**: Comprehensive sound effects with dice-matching specific audio feedback
+- 🔊 **Professional Audio**: Comprehensive sound effects with dice-matching specific feedback
+- 🎮 **Complete Game Experience**: Full scene progression with animated splash screen, settings, and game over screens
+- 🎯 **Advanced UI**: Responsive layout with next piece preview, control buttons, and real-time scoring
+- 🎨 **Enhanced Visuals**: Gold dice numbers with black stroke for improved visibility and contrast

-## What is Dicetrix?
+## 🚀 What Makes Dicetrix Innovative?

-Dicetrix is a revolutionary gravity-matching puzzle game that combines Tetris-style piece mechanics with dice-based matching and groundbreaking individual die collision physics.
-Built for Reddit using Phaser.js and the Devvit platform, it features a comprehensive audio system with algorithmic musical compositions and professional sound effects management for immersive gameplay.
+### Revolutionary Individual Die Physics System

 **The Core Innovation**: Dicetrix introduces a groundbreaking collision detection system where each die in multi-die pieces can collide and lock independently.
-This creates dynamic gameplay scenarios impossible in traditional puzzle games - pieces naturally break apart as individual dice encounter obstacles, creating terrain-based strategy where players must predict how pieces will fragment based on the existing grid layout.
+This creates dynamic gameplay scenarios impossible in traditional puzzle games:

-### Core Innovation: Individual Die Physics System

-The game's signature innovation is its **individual die collision detection system**.
-Unlike traditional Tetris where entire pieces lock as units, Dicetrix features groundbreaking physics where each die in a multi-piece can collide independently:

 - **Dynamic Piece Fragmentation**: Multi-die pieces naturally break apart as individual dice encounter obstacles - a T-shaped piece might have its center die lock while the arms continue falling
 - **Terrain-Based Strategy**: Players must predict how pieces will fragment based on the existing grid layout - uneven terrain causes pieces to break apart in unique ways
 - **Continuous Action**: Unlike Tetris where pieces lock as complete units, Dicetrix pieces can partially lock while remaining dice continue falling, maintaining constant gameplay flow
 - **Strategic Depth**: Combines traditional spatial reasoning with fragmentation prediction and number matching - players must think in three dimensions simultaneously
+- **Bottom-Left Coordinate System**: Uses intuitive Y=0 at bottom physics where pieces fall by decreasing Y coordinates (Y=15→14→13→...→0)

-**Technical Implementation**: Each game tick processes every die individually for collision detection.
-When a piece falls, each die checks for collisions against the bottom boundary, grid walls, and existing pieces.
-Only dice that would collide are immediately locked to the grid, while remaining dice continue falling as a smaller active piece.
+**Technical Implementation**: Each game tick processes every die individually for collision detection using a bottom-up approach.
+When a piece falls, each die checks for collisions against the bottom boundary (Y<0), grid walls, and existing pieces.
+Only dice that would collide are immediately locked to the grid using the `lockCell()` method, while remaining dice continue falling as a smaller active piece.
+The system processes dice from bottom to top so newly locked dice become obstacles for dice above them in the same tick.

 ### Three-Dimensional Puzzle Challenge

 Dicetrix successfully merges three distinct gaming mechanics that have never been combined before:

-1. **Tetris-Style Pieces**: 8 different multi-die shapes (single die, lines, L-shapes, squares, and T-shapes) fall down an 8x16 grid
+1. **Tetris-Style Pieces**: 8 different multi-die shapes (single die, lines, L-shapes, squares, and T-shapes) fall down an 8×16 grid
 2. **Dice Matching**: Create connected groups of 3+ adjacent dice with matching numbers to clear them and score points
 3. **Individual Die Physics**: Revolutionary system where each die can collide and lock independently, creating dynamic piece fragmentation

-**The Game Experience**: Players control falling multi-die pieces containing dice with numbered faces (d4, d6, d8, d10, d12, d20 depending on difficulty).
-The innovative twist is the **individual die collision system**: while multi-die pieces start as cohesive units, each die can hit obstacles independently.
-When some dice in a piece hit obstacles and lock to the grid, the remaining dice continue falling as a smaller active piece.

-**Current Game State**: Dicetrix is a complete, fully-playable puzzle game with all core systems implemented.
-The game features a professional scene flow from animated splash screen through multiple difficulty modes, comprehensive audio system with algorithmic music generation, and sophisticated individual die physics that creates unique gameplay scenarios impossible in traditional puzzle games.
+**Example Scenarios**:
+- A 4-die line piece encounters an obstacle with its bottom die → that die locks immediately at the collision point, while the remaining 3 dice continue falling as a smaller line piece
+- An L-shaped piece hits uneven terrain → some dice lock in gaps while others continue falling until they encounter their own obstacles
+- A T-piece approaches the bottom → the center die locks first when it hits Y=0, while the side dice continue falling until they also reach the bottom or hit existing pieces
+- A square piece hits uneven terrain → bottom dice lock while top dice continue falling as a horizontal line piece

+**Strategic Complexity**: This creates unprecedented strategic depth where players must simultaneously consider:
+- Traditional Tetris spatial reasoning and piece rotation
+- Dice number positioning for optimal matching opportunities
+- Predicting how pieces will dynamically fragment based on terrain
+- Setting up cascade chain reactions for bonus scoring

 ### Complete Game Experience

-Dicetrix is a **fully-featured puzzle game** that takes players on a journey from an animated splash screen through multiple difficulty modes with sophisticated gameplay mechanics.
-The game features a complete scene progression: Boot → Preloader → SplashScreen → StartMenu → Settings → Game → GameOver, each with polished visuals and smooth transitions.
+Dicetrix is a **fully-featured puzzle game** with a complete scene progression: Boot → Preloader → SplashScreen → StartMenu → Settings → Game → GameOver, each with polished visuals and smooth transitions.

 **Opening Experience**: Players are greeted with a captivating animated splash screen featuring falling dice with realistic physics, random color tints, and smooth animations.
-The interactive "Press any key to play Dicetrix" text pulses with professional typography, and the system supports keyboard, mouse, and touch input across all devices.
+The interactive "Press any key to play Dicetrix" text pulses with professional typography using custom Asimovian fonts with comprehensive fallback chains.

-**Menu System**: The start menu features the stylized "DICETRIX" title with custom Nabla font, a color-coded difficulty selection dropdown with visual feedback, and professional UI elements.
+**Menu System**: The start menu features the stylized "DICETRIX" title with custom Nabla fonts, a color-coded difficulty selection dropdown with responsive design, and professional UI elements.
 Players can access a dedicated Settings scene for comprehensive audio configuration with independent music and sound effect controls.

-**Core Gameplay**: The main game presents an 8x16 grid where multi-die pieces (containing 1-4 dice each) fall from the top.
-The revolutionary innovation is the **individual die collision system** - while pieces start as cohesive units, each die can hit obstacles independently.
-When some dice in a piece collide and lock to the grid, the remaining dice continue falling as a smaller active piece.
+**Game Interface**: The main game features a sophisticated responsive layout:
+- **Centered Game Board**: 8×16 game grid positioned centrally with prominent score display above (42px font size)
+- **Next Piece Preview**: 4×4 grid positioned beside the board with "Next Piece" label and visual border
+- **Control Buttons**: 3×2 scaled control button layout (128×128 pixels) with clear symbols (↺ ⇊ ↻ / ← ⇓ →)
+- **Booster Slots**: 3×3 grid of booster slots in bottom-right section
+- **Visual Grouping**: Next Piece section has visual border for clear organization

-**Audio System**: Features an algorithmic music system that creates musical compositions for each game mode using Strudel patterns.
-Each difficulty mode has its own unique musical identity with layered arrangements and dynamic effects processing - all generated procedurally.
-The system includes comprehensive sound effects for gameplay actions, UI interactions, and special events, with professional audio controls and settings persistence.
+**Audio System**: Features a hybrid audio system combining algorithmic music generation with Phaser.js sound effects.
+Each difficulty mode has its own unique musical identity.
+The system includes comprehensive sound effects for gameplay actions, UI interactions, and special events including dice-match specific audio feedback with different sounds for 3, 4, 5, 7, and 9+ dice matches.

 ### Core Gameplay Loop

-**Piece Movement & Control**: Multi-die pieces spawn at the top center of an 8x16 grid and fall automatically.
-Players control them using responsive on-screen buttons (3x2 grid), keyboard controls (WASD/arrows), or touch input.
+**Piece Movement & Control**: Multi-die pieces spawn at Y=16 (above the visible 8×16 grid) and fall automatically with configurable speeds.
+Players control them using responsive on-screen buttons (3×2 grid of 128×128 pixel buttons), keyboard controls (WASD/arrows), or touch input.
 Each piece contains 1-4 dice with numbered faces based on the selected difficulty mode.

-**Individual Die Physics**: As pieces fall, each die is checked for collisions independently.
-When some dice hit obstacles (bottom boundary, walls, or existing pieces), they lock to the grid immediately while remaining dice continue falling as a smaller active piece.
+**Individual Die Physics**: As pieces fall, each die is checked for collisions independently using bottom-up processing.
+When some dice hit obstacles (Y<0 boundary, walls, or existing pieces), they lock to the grid immediately using `lockCell()` while remaining dice continue falling as a smaller active piece.
 This creates dynamic piece fragmentation based on terrain.

-**Matching & Scoring**: Players create matches by connecting 3+ adjacent dice with the same number (horizontal/vertical only).
-Matched groups disappear immediately, and remaining dice fall to fill gaps, potentially creating cascade chain reactions for bonus scoring.
+**Matching & Scoring**: Players create matches by connecting 3+ adjacent dice with the same number (horizontal/vertical only) using flood-fill detection.
+Matched groups disappear immediately, and remaining dice fall to fill gaps using gravity application, potentially creating cascade chain reactions for bonus scoring with multipliers.

-**Progressive Difficulty**: Five modes from Easy (d4-d6 dice) to Expert (d4-d20 dice) with varying fall speeds and score multipliers, plus a relaxed Zen mode without cascades.
+**Progressive Difficulty**: Five modes from Easy (d4-d6 dice, 1000ms fall speed) to Expert (d4-d20 dice, 400ms fall speed) with varying fall speeds and score multipliers, plus a relaxed Zen mode (1200ms, no cascades) for stress-free play.

 ### Revolutionary Individual Die Collision Physics System